tasmota/docs/docs/Smart-Meter-Interface.md

 | `M,=h` | Insert text on the web interface (html text up to 30 chars).
 These lines do not count as decoder entry.<BR> e.g. `1,=h<hr/>` to insert a separator line on the web UI |
 | `*` character | To hide fields from result output or disable output completely.
 Compiling with `USE_SML_SCRIPT_CMD` required. <BR> - as single character in `<label>` of the metrics line will hide that value from the web UI <BR> - as single character in `<label>` of the meter definition line will suppress the entire json output on MQTT |

+remark: channel math only works on frequently (fast) updated channels and is not recommended with counters

 !!! example
     To get the value of one of the descriptor lines, use `sml[X]`. `X` = Line number.
 Starts with `1`. (compiling with `USE_SML_SCRIPT_CMD` required)
     ```